justnonamenoname/lifeticle/readme.txt

 If we assume that emergence (the presence of properties in a system that are not inherent in its individual components) can create qualia, then still, signals in the brain must converge at a single point through the method of generating qualia, otherwise, a binding problem arises, which makes the issue of emergence meaningless.
 The properties of emergence can be obtained by modeling, for example: knowing the properties of a water molecule, by modeling a multitude of molecules, we can obtain the properties of water.
 The problem of pointwise binding requires a separate physical law, which also points to the fundamentality of qualia (the issue is discussed in the section on the connection between qualia and the brain).
-If we find a neuron that contains information about a red color point, then the question arises: why does this result in the experience of red, and without introducing qualia as a separate entity, it cannot be avoided.
+If we find a neuron that contains information about a red color point, then the question arises: why does this result in the experience of red, and without introducing qualia as a distinct phenomenon, this cannot be resolved.
 The fact that the brain is divided into regions and that they influence the generation of qualia, does not contradict the existence of signal convergence for qualia into a central point, the absence of which leads to the binding problem.
 No separation of qualia across different parts of the brain was found.
 The functional part of the brain relates to the "easy problem of consciousness"/"access consciousness".